British Post Office scandal: Post Office (Horizon System) Offences Act 2024 and Post Office (Horizon System) Compensation Act 2024

 On 22 February, the minister announced the detail of the proposed legislation in both houses of Parliament.
 In a letter of the same date to the chair of the Justice Select Committee, Sir Robert Neill MP, the justice minister and the business minister wrote jointly that the legislation would include victims of pilot schemes as well as of Horizon.

 Rozenberg commented that the proposed legislation would present problems to those "who want to show that their convictions have now been quashed".
 Writing for the Law Society Gazette, Rozenberg compared the proposed legislation to the Policing and Crime Act 2017 that awarded pardons.
 On BBC radio's Law in Action, Moorhead recognised the radical nature of the proposed legislation but explained that the need to exonerate the victims of the scandal "at pace" was imperative, to enable compensation to be paid quickly.
 The former president of the Council of HM Circuit Judges, Isobel Plumstead, criticised the proposal as dangerous: "if you do it once you can do it again".
 She said, "It is overriding the whole judicial system.
 It will inevitably lead to pressure for action in respect of other findings in criminal cases where a sort of moral right to exoneration is urged."
 Barrister Sam Fowles wrote in an opinion piece in The Guardian:

 The government could give the commission and the courts the resources to investigate outstanding wrongful convictions.
 But this would risk exposing more Post Office wrongdoing and/or highlight the long-term flaws in the justice system that allowed false prosecutions to go on for so long.
 Instead, the government is sweeping the whole thing under the carpet by overturning all the convictions in one fell swoop.
 But it's a transparently political manoeuvre.
 Ministers (despite knowing about the scandal for years) showed no interest in mass exoneration until it saw a political upside.
 This sets a dangerous precedent, overturning criminal convictions based on political opportunism rather than justice, fact, and law.

 The Post Office (Horizon System) Offences Bill was introduced into Parliament on 13 March 2024 and approved on 23 May.
 It received royal assent the next day, and the Post Office (Horizon System) Offences Act 2024 (c.
-14) into force immediately.
+14) came into force immediately.
 The legislation makes provision to quash the Horizon-related convictions of subpostmasters and others in England, Wales and Northern Ireland who were prosecuted by the Post Office or the Crown Prosecution Service, including those who are no longer alive.
 The government announced that those whose convictions are quashed by the act will be eligible for compensation via a scheme administered by the Department for Business and Trade rather than by the Post Office.
 The government had set aside £1bn for compensation to victims of the Post Office scandal in 2021.
 In January 2024, after the announcement of the exoneration bill, Downing Street confirmed that it expected compensation to exceed £1bn; authorisation to pay the compensation was given by Parliament in the Post Office (Horizon System) Compensation Act 2024 (c.
 1).